mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 ### lol_data

 `lol_data` is my base package, relying heavily on [SQLAlchemy](https://www.sqlalchemy.org/) to handle everything that is database-related.
-It handles the connection, data structure, and querying.
+It manages the connection, data structure, and querying.
 As this package is the first building block for any tool I build, it is minimal in its dependencies and focused on performance.
 It is not meant to be used as-is because of how bare bones it is.

 ### lol_data_parser